 In order to determine the limits of applicability of the approximation in the speeding-up case, let us now take a step back and consider the Lipkin-Meshkov-Glick Hamiltonian~\eqref{eq:LMG}.
 In this case, near the critical point, we expect the state to be squeezed in $\hat S_y$ direction and anti-squeezed in $\hat S_x$ direction.
 Using the speed-up protocol, we will prepare a state squeezed in $\hat S_x$ direction and anti-squeezed in $\hat S_y$ direction.
 This can be seen in figure~\ref{fig:fig4}.

 First of all, let us calculate the amount of (anti) squeezing in the critical state as a function of $N$.
 The results of the numerical simulations for $\Delta S_i$ as a function of $N$ for $g = 0.\overline{9}\omega$ is presented in figure~\ref{fig:fig6} (the bar notation indicates the recurring decimal).
 As we can see, the spin is indeed squeezed as expected but not maximally contrary to the approximation to the Holstein-Primakoff transformation.
-It can be shown that at the critical point $\Delta S_x = N^{131/198}/2= N^{0.6\overline{61}}/2$ (numerical fit) so less than linearly with $N$ (see references~\cite{2004LMGfinitesizeexponents,2005LMGfinite,2009LMGFishersqueezing} for a more rigorous derivation).
+It can be shown that at the critical point (up to the leading order in $N$) $\Delta S_x = N^{2/3}/2$ so less than linearly with $N$ (see references~\cite{2004LMGfinitesizeexponents,2005LMGfinite,2009LMGFishersqueezing} for a rigorous derivation).

 Once we know the critical state at $g=0.\overline{9}\omega$, we can find the corresponding $g$ which will lead to an equally squeezed state but rotated by $\pi/2$.
 Unfortunately, we do not have an analytical form of the wavefunction as in the case of the quantum Rabi model, and we have to numerically find the conditions.
 We do this by finding the ground state as a function of $N$ and $g/\omega$, rotating it by $\pi/2$ around the $z$ axis, calculating the overlap (fidelity) with the critical ground state, and finding its maximum.
 The results of the numerical simulations (exact diagonalization) are presented in figure~\ref{fig:fig7}.